Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `disableLocalAuth`

-Default to false.
 Opt-out of local authentication and ensure only MSI and AAD can be used exclusively for authentication.

 - Required: No
 - Type: bool
-- Default: `False`
+- Default: `True`

 ### Parameter: `enableAnalyticalStorage`

-Default to false.
 Flag to indicate whether to enable storage analytics.

 - Required: No
 - Type: bool